datarevenue-berlin/py-MUVR/README.md

 ## Visualization

-Omigami provides some basic plotting utils to inspect the results of the feature selection.
+PyMUVR provides some basic plotting utils to inspect the results of the feature selection.
 In particular, it provides two main methods:

 - `plot_feature_rank`
 - `plot_validation_curves`